lindaiiako/lindaiiako.github.io/CineTTS/index.md

 ---
 ## Varying Persona
-In this section, we demonstrate that our model can generate different expressions given the same reference speech, and dialog history, but varying speaker description.
+In this section, we demonstrate that our model can generate different speech styles given the same reference voice, and dialog history, but varying speaker description.

 ---
 ## Varying Dialog History
-In this section, we demonstrate that our model can generate different expressions given the same reference speech, and speaker description, but varying situation embodied through dialog history.
+In this section, we demonstrate that our model can generate different speech styles given the same reference voice, and speaker description, but **<u>varying situation</u>**.

 **Reference Speech:**
 <audio controls src="wavs/diff_situation/spk_1_ref_speech.wav"></audio>

 **Speaker Description:**
 The speaker is a male adult introvert.
 The speaker's relationship with the dialog partner is close.

 <table style="width:100%; table-layout: fixed;">